PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 ### How Flask (and therefore Publ) are different

-So, I'm posting this on the Publ blog, which implies that I'm trying to draw a favorable comparison for Publ.
+So, I'm posting this on the Publ blog, which implies that I'm trying to build a favorable comparison for Publ.
 And that's a perfectly fine inference to take.

 Publ is built on Flask, which uses the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) (Web Server Gateway Interface),